liufengyun/oopsla23-artifact/README.md

 All snippets can be run automatically with the following command:
 ```
-$ cd /home/dotty && ./test-all.sh
+$ /home/test-all.sh
 ```

-The script will print the results to console as a table and also place results in `/home/dotty/report.csv`.
+The script will check each file and print the results to console as a table.
 The meanings of each column are as follows:
 - **Snippet Name:** The name of the snippet.
 - **Expected:** Will be `warning` if the test should produce initialization warnings, and `no warning` if the test should pass the checker.
 - **Actual:** Will be `warning` if the checker produced warnings on this test, and `no warning` if the it did not.